sosegon/msc-uoe/LOG.md

 # Progress log
+## Week 02-04-2018 | 08-04-2018
+- Due to duties from other courses, I was not able to finish the report and play with the code of the applications.
+I will finish the report for feedback by the mid-week.
+Then, I will be able to play with the code.
+At a glance, the game does not seem complicated.
+I have no idea about AnkiDroid.

 ## Week 26-03-2018 | 01-04-2018
 - I have decided the way to evaluate the project.
 I am going to use a control group that will not have spaced repetition enabled and an experimental group with the gamification feature available.
 I will evaluate by comparing the results of a final assessment to the participants from both groups.
 The hypothesis is that participants in the experiment group will perform better than those in the control group.
 In addition, I will also compare other statistics like the time using the application.